-Raleigh, N.C. - June 2, 2022 - The 2022 Atlantic Hurricane Season is officially underway.
-Forecasters with the National Oceanic and Atmospheric Administration (NOAA) are calling for an above-average season for the seventh consecutive year.
+Raleigh, N.C. - June 1, 2023 - June 1st officially marks the beginning of the Atlantic Hurricane Season, which lasts through November.
+This year, forecasters with the National Oceanic and Atmospheric Administration (NOAA) are calling for a near-average season - predicting 12-17 named storms.